isaac-waffle/isaac-waffle.github.io/_posts/2010-01-01-welcome-to-the-desert-of-the-real.md

 ![](https://res.cloudinary.com/dolc0vg7w/image/upload/v1698584463/waffle/life/qponrkgirjqnypbbombb.png)

 The provided graph illustrates that Switzerland generally exhibits a lower mortality rate compared to the United States.
-Furthermore, a notably pronounced disparity is evident in neonatal mortality, and a substantial difference is also observed between the ages of 20 and 60.

 The graph below illustrates the dynamics of Switzerland from 1886 to 2021: